DrakeAFK/baseplate/README.md

 - The sidebar lists active projects and links directly to the detail pages so you can keep an eye on the stuff you care about.
 - App-wide state lives inside `src/lib/components/app-shell/AppShell.svelte`, which wires together the nav, modals, and palette without hiding what’s actually happening.

-That’s it.
-Keep the workspace folder out of git, keep taking notes, and if something breaks the logs from `npm run dev` usually spell out what to fix first.
+Keep the `workspace/` folder out of git unless you mean to.